-Pleached Screen hedge planting and care.
+Pleached Screen hedge planting & care guide

 Planting

-- Prep the Rootball: Water it well in its bag.
+- Prep the rootball: Water it well in its bag.
 Cut two sides of the bag to gently free the rootball.

 In Containers or Planter Box